IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 not be able to read the protected parts of the message.

-Mechanisms like S/MIME and PGP are often referred to as "end-to-end"security mechanisms, as opposed to "hop-by-hop" or "end-to-middle" mechanisms like the use of SMTP over TLS.
-These two different mechanisms address different types of attackers: Hop-by-hop mechanisms protect from attackers on the wire (passive or active), while end-to-end mechansims protect against attackers within intermediate nodes as well as those on the wire.
+Mechanisms like S/MIME and PGP are often referred to as "end-to-end" security mechanisms, as opposed to "hop-by-hop" or "end-to-middle" mechanisms like the use of SMTP over TLS.
+These two different mechanisms address different types of attackers: Hop-by-hop mechanisms protect from attackers on the wire (passive or active), while end-to-end mechanisms protect against attackers within intermediate nodes as well as those on the wire.
 Even end-to-end mechanisms are not complete protection in themselves, as intermediate nodes can still access some metadata.
 For example: